to The Official

 I prepared a dramatic monologue from a play called Death Takes a Holiday.
 I did the monologue, probably better than I had ever done anything in the theater before.
 Whereupon they did the applause thing, and one of them asked me what I had planned to do for the comedic monologue.

-I was pretty much speechless.
+I was speechless.
 My parents were in the very back of the theater, watching me sweat like a waterfall.
 I explained to the Academy people that I had only prepared one monologue, because the catalog said to prepare only one.
 There was a short period of back and forth, and finally my Mother, holding the catalog we had, stood up and said to them, “Here is the catalog that he used to prepare for today.
 Your people sent it to us.
 Please, take a look at it.”

 She walked all the way down the aisle and handed it to the head person, the lady in charge, President of the Academy.
-As she took the catalog from my Mother. you could tell immediately that this was the head person at the American Academy of Dramatic Arts!
+As she took the catalog from my Mother. you could tell immediately that this was the top person at the American Academy of Dramatic Arts!
 She looked in the Table of Contents, then in the Index, then paged through the book, and finally started a discussion with her colleagues.
 All in very dramatic whispers!

 What they then said to me was that they didn’t understand how I had gotten that catalog, since it was years old and no longer in use.
 But they had a deal for me.
 They would give me half an hour to prepare a comedic monologue and perform it, if I wanted to do that.